- Publications and resources

 - Regulatory progress timeline

 Compliance with the rules

-CASA has a range of enforcement tools and legislative powers to manage non-compliance with the rules.
-As a regulator, we take a holistic approach to safety enforcement by using the most appropriate enforcement options available when dealing with a breach.
-Enforcement options are exercised in accordance with the procedures set out in the enforcement manual and our regulatory philosophy.
+We also have a range of enforcement tools and legislative powers to manage non-compliance with the rules.
+We use the most appropriate enforcement options available when dealing with a breach.
+Enforcement options are exercised in accordance with our enforcement manual and our regulatory philosophy.